Contributing to development

 PR branches should be rebased on the HEAD of

-masterbefore merging.
+mainbefore merging.
 This is because some git-based tools will display commits from

-masterand the PR branch interleaved if their dates and times are mixed, which makes it harder to read the commit history.
+mainand the PR branch interleaved if their dates and times are mixed, which makes it harder to read the commit history.
 Rebasing avoids this problem by ensuring each PR’s commits are displayed together & in sequence.

-R: follow the style of the existing code base.
+R code: follow the style of the existing code base.

 Jupyter notebooks (

-.ipynb): see below, under Contribute tutorials.
+.ipynb): see Developing tutorials.

 Ensure Sphinx does not give warnings about ReST syntax for new or modified documentation.